HangingBallsack/Notes/INF226_notes.md

 *ASSUMPTIONS -> SECURITY MECHANISMS -> SECURITY REQUIREMENTS*

-1. **Identify security requirements** which capture the intetions for the software.
+1. **Identify security requirements** which capture the intentions for the software.
 2. **Make explicit the assumptions** about the enviroment the software will run.
 3. **Design mechanisms** which satisfy the requirements given the assumptions